 Home > Compound W

-If you have a high-deductible health insurance plan (HDHP) or are considering getting one, you may be wondering if you can pay for Compound W with a health savings account (HSA).
+If you have a high-deductible health insurance plan (HDHP) or are considering getting one, you may be wondering if you can save money by paying for Compound W with the funds in your health savings account (HSA).
 You may also be wondering if this item is eligible or ineligible for reimbursement with your HSA, flexible spending account (FSA), or health reimbursement arrangement (HRA).Yes, you can pay for Compound W with an HSA, FSA, or HRA.

 The same HSA eligibility status for Compound W applies to flexible spending accounts (FSAs) and health reimbursement arrangements (HRAs) as well.
 However, while a high-deductible health insurance plan is required for an HRA, it is not required for an FSA.